 Here in Aseptic Enclosures we have encountered a project where we were called upon to come up with a solution that will provide ISO class 5 conditions for compounding tablets.
 The issues we had successfully overcome were: increasing safety of the pharmacist, assuring sterility of the product, limit particulate emissions and avoid risks for potential cross contamination of products.

 This integrated containment system incorporates a containment primary engineering control (C-PEC), a secondary engineering control (C-SEC) and a containment ventilated enclosure (CVE) system.
-The XLTC800 system provides superior safety for both the pharmacist and patient because of its comprehensive protective barrier that is aseptically isolated, runs all operations under exhausted negative pressure, and incorporates strategic pressure differentials with superior HEPA filtration technology.
+The XLTC800 for Tablet Pressing provides superior safety for both the pharmacist and patient because of its comprehensive protective barrier that is aseptically isolated, runs all operations under exhausted negative pressure, and incorporates strategic pressure differentials with superior HEPA filtration technology.